 - any exemption to the requirements of the policy is supported by the relevant approval

-For more information about the requirements on Victorian Government agencies when entering into a land transaction, visit policy and guidelines.
+For more information about the requirements on Victorian Government agencies when entering into a land transaction, visit policy.